Telemetry & privacy

 - Your security team needs to audit every byte that leaves the machine.

-The CI pipeline asserts these properties on every release: a network-isolation test runs the binary inside a sandbox with no network and verifies it never attempts a connection in the default config.
+CI asserts these properties on every release.
+A network-isolation test runs the binary in a sandbox with no network and verifies it never attempts a connection in the default config.

 The repo-root SECURITY.md is the canonical source for vulnerability disclosure and the threat-model promises this page summarizes.